stroyerr/AutoBroadcast/README.md

-AutoBroadcast
+# AutoBroadcast
-The all in one auto broadcaster
+The all in one auto broadcaster.

 Every single feature is customisable in-game via a menu Super lightweight and lag-free